ebputnina/Gemini-Lite-Client-Java/REPORT.md

 ### An index.gmi we wrote to serve others

 ### An index.gmi we retrieved from someone else's server
+We got the index.gmi a grpu with pi number 0087.
+The contents were like this:
+"Hello Gemini!"
 ## Lab 5: Packet capture of joining a network
 What are the source and destination ethernet addresses for the request packet?